 This enchanting space is a model of restoration of the St. Lawrence River’s shoreline and is dotted by a slew of attractions linked to the river, including a welcome centre, an interpretation path, an observation tower, pedestrian paths, themed stations, and parks.

 Families, walkers, runners, cyclists and in-line skaters gather here as soon as the weather warms up.

 In the winter, the St. Lawrence River’s waters are not exactly at rest!
 The ice canoe, which once upon a time was used by residents of Québec and Lévis as a means of communications, is now a competitive sport.
-During Québec’s Winter Carnival and the Grand défi des glaces, participants in this race give spectators an eyeful.
-This race against the clock sees canoes crossing the river and its frozen waters from shore to shore, not once, but several times.
+During Québec’s Winter Carnival and the Grand défi Chez Victor, participants in this race give spectators an eyeful.

 You just found some ideas that fit your profile.
 May we suggest some more options?
 Shopping, outdoors, local cruises, historical sites and more.
 Use our customized search engine to find a load of suggestions that will suit your needs.